 Everything Old is New Again!

-My blog’s archives are filled with over 1,000 recipes.
+My website’s archives are filled with over 1,000 recipes.
 Some of my earlier recipes are total hidden gems, but there are others that I’ve felt needed some work.
 I’ve been working behind the scenes updating older recipes as I find necessary.
-(It’s definitely the perfectionist in me.)
 Most notable updates: peanut butter cupcakes, monkey bread, and yellow cupcakes.

 Today’s white chocolate macadamia nut cookies are part of this project.
 I craved a thicker cookie with softer, chewier centers and a distinct buttery flavor.
 There wasn’t much in this recipe that really needed to change, so I just made a couple minor tweaks.